Introduction: Should I Fish Upstream or Downstream?

 I have thought for some time that Kite was probably aware of why trout could be caught by presenting them with a simple twist of wire to represent a thorax, which - when moved - acts as a 'sign stimulus'.
 But he very wisely avoided articulating this insight because of the sensitivity associated with sub-surface presentation on chalk streams, as demonstrated by the treatment received by Skues.

-The significance of Kite's Bare Hook nymph for understandinig why a trout takes an artificial fly is described here.
+The significance of Kite's Bare Hook nymph for understanding why a trout takes an artificial fly is described here.

 An Early West Country Pioneer: G.W.
 Soltau (1801-1884)

-This section introduces a local (Plymouth), apparently overlooked, author G. W. Soltau, whose 1847 book Trout Flies of Devon and Cornwall and How and When to Use Them, shows that upstream dry-fly fishing was used on freestone rivers around Plymouth (Devon UK) long before widespread adoption on chalk stream rivers to the east.
+This section introduces a local (Plymouth, Devon, UK) author G. W. Soltau, whose 1847 book Trout Flies of Devon and Cornwall and How and When to Use Them, shows that upstream dry-fly fishing was used on freestone rivers around Plymouth (Devon UK) long before widespread adoption on chalk stream rivers to the east.

 Fly-fishing in the Westcountry has a lengthy history.
 The requisite skills continued to develop in the 19th Century with the emergence of fly fishing clubs, together with the appearance of several books, such as this one, on the subject of fly tying and fly fishing techniques.
 In Devon and Cornwall, dry-fly fishing acquired an elitist reputation as the only acceptable method of fishing the clearer rivers of the south such as the Exe, Torridge, Mole and Teign.
 The weeds found in these rivers tend to grow close to the surface, and it was felt necessary to develop new techniques that would keep the fly and the line on the surface of the stream.